WeatherVine/front_end/README.md

 # Weather Vine Front End Application

 ## About this Project
 Weather Vine is an educational app for consumers to connect more deeply with the wine they enjoy.
-Explore wines form a region and see how the climate has influenced the very wine one drinks!
+Explore wines from a region and see how the climate has influenced the very wine one drinks!

 ## Table of Contents